 Yumbo Shopping Centre

-This alfresco shopping center near Playa del Ingles might look a tad generic during the day.
-But at night it turns into the inclusive gay mecca of Gran Canaria — don’t let the mosque at the entrance fool you.
+This alfresco shopping center near Playa del Ingles might look a tad generic during the day, but at night it turns into the inclusive gay mecca of Gran Canaria — don’t let the mosque at the entrance fool you.

 Maspalomas Dunes